What is protein and how does the body use it?

 How much protein do I need?

-Adequate Daily Grams of Protein Per Pound of Lean Body Weight
+Adequate Daily Grams Per Pound of Lean Body Weight

 |Category||Adequate Intake (g/lb) 1, 2, 3|